Reuben-Percival/parut/README.md

 ## ✨ Features

-- **🎨 Modern UI** - Built with GTK4 and libadwaita for a beautiful, native GNOME experience
+- ** Modern UI** - Built with GTK4 and libadwaita for a beautiful, native GNOME experience
-- **🔍 Package Search** - Search packages from official Arch repositories and the AUR with debounced, fast search
+- ** Package Search** - Search packages from official Arch repositories and the AUR with debounced, fast search
-- **📦 Installed Packages** - View and manage all your installed packages with easy filtering
+- ** Installed Packages** - View and manage all your installed packages with easy filtering
-- **🔄 System Updates** - Check for and apply system updates with one click
+- ** System Updates** - Check for and apply system updates with one click
-- **📋 Task Queue** - Queue multiple package operations and monitor their progress
+- ** Task Queue** - Queue multiple package operations and monitor their progress
-- **🛡️ PKGBUILD Review** - Review AUR package build scripts before installation for security
+- ** PKGBUILD Review** - Review AUR package build scripts before installation for security
-- **📊 Dashboard** - See system stats at a glance including installed packages, AUR packages, and available updates
+- ** Dashboard** - See system stats at a glance including installed packages, AUR packages, and available updates

-## 📸 Screenshots

-*Coming soon!*

-## 🛠️ Prerequisites
+##  Prerequisites

 Before installing Parut, ensure you have: